learning-zone/angular-basics/notes/angular.md

 * Behavior subject needs an initial value as it must always return a value on subscription even if it hasn’t received a **next()**
 * Upon subscription, it returns the last value of the subject.
 A regular observable only triggers when it receives a onnext
-* at any point you can retrieve the last value of the subject in a non-observable code using the **getValue()** method.
+* At any point you can retrieve the last value of the subject in a non-observable code using the **getValue()** method.

 Unique features of a subject compared to a observable are: